-BUS 445 FIELD STUDY IN SMALL BUSINESS MANAGEMENT / 1-3 credits to small business owners in the region.
+BUS 445 FIELD STUDY IN SMALL BUSINESS MANAGEMENT / 1-3 credits

+This course is designed to expose students to real business situations by serving as consultants to small business owners in the region.
 Students will prepare a case report at the end of the semester containing their findings and recommendations.
 Prerequisite: BUS 440 or consent of the instructor.